If you own a home or rent a place in an area commonly damaged by wildfires, we have some tips that you can follow to help protect your property.

 In addition, this article also includes tips for what to do if a wildfire has been spotted in the nearby area.
 Finally, we will also discuss additional fire prevention tips for all homeowners and renters, which is crucial to ensure that no one is faced with the daunting decision of whether to rebuild their property or sell a fire-damaged house.

-To get started let’s look at what you can do “if there is a wildfire near my home?’
+To get started, let’s explore what actions you can take “if there is a wildfire near my home?”

 What to do in the event of a wildfire

-First, here are some tips that are best done prior to a wildfire.
+First, here are some tips that you should implement prior to a wildfire.
 Taking these routine preparation steps can help save your home from a fast-moving wildfire that doesn’t leave you much preparation time.

 In fact, you may want to do these things each year prior to wildfire season so that your home is best protected.